Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Applications of Theorem

 \subsubsection{Computations of the complexes for the different two-copies}

 We assume that the Chekanov-Eliashberg algebra of $\Lambda$ has an augmentation $\epsilon$.
-We may assume that $\Lambda_\pm$ are sufficiently $C^\infty$-close to $\Lambda$ and hence that the Chekanov-Eliashberg algebra of $\Lambda_i$ for $i=+,-,\infty$ coincide with the Chekanov-Eliashberg algebra of $\Lambda$ (this is clear from the invariance proof in \cite{ContHomP}).
+We may assume that $\Lambda_\pm$ are sufficiently $C^\infty$-close to $\Lambda$ and hence that the Chekanov-Eliashberg algebra of $\Lambda_i$ for $i=+,-,\infty$ coincide with the Chekanov-Eliashberg algebra of $\Lambda$ (see e.g.~\cite[Lemma 4.13]{OrientLeg}).
 In particular, $\epsilon$ induces an augmentation of each component of the link $\Lambda \cup \Lambda_i$, and thus of the link itself.